 The less urine there is, the less you’ll have to deep clean.
 So if your kitty has pottied somewhere other than her litter box, clean up as much as you can as soon as you can.
 If the puddle was on the carpet or furniture, the Humane Societies recommend blotting things up with a paper towel – it doesn’t get it all, but it will leave less behind for you to have to treat later.
-If she has urinated on drapes, linens or clothing, wash or dry clean them ASAP.
+If she has urinated on drapes, linens, or clothing, wash or dry clean them ASAP.
 The longer the urine is in contact with the fabric, the more stubborn the odor becomes.
-Detergents with baking soda or enzymatic additive are best for cleaning items that have urine odor.
+Detergents with baking soda or enzymatic additives are best for cleaning items that have a urine odor.
 If the urine is on a wall or other hard surface, wipe it down with a wet rag.

 It’s important to get a handle on this because cats have a stronger sense of smell than humans.
 If they can still smell the urine after cleaning, there’s a good chance they will re-soil the area.
-Find a spray made with enzymes that target pet urine as well, you can find them at pet stores and home improvement stores.
+Find a spray made with enzymes that target pet urine as well; you can find them at pet stores and home improvement stores.
 Just be sure to use as directed.

 steam cleaners.
 You need an extracting carpet cleaner for this job.
-The rinsing of the area, especially for carpets will remove the dirty water and odor.
+The rinsing of the area, especially for carpets, will remove the dirty water and odor.
 Intense heat can actually cause odors to set into the fibers of carpet and upholstery more stubbornly, so use cool, clean water in the wet vac.

-Follow-up with a baking soda based air freshener
+Follow-up with a baking soda-based air freshener

-Sodium bicarbonate, is great for absorbing odors.
+Sodium bicarbonate is great for absorbing odors.
 One way to use for urine odor is to sprinkle it on the carpet or furniture after you’ve thoroughly cleaned the area and it’s completely dry.
 After sprinkling, let it sit for an hour or more and vacuum it up.
 You can also try this carpet-fresher recipe by HowStuffWorks.com: